GMLC-TDC/HELICS/interfaces/octave/README.md

 ## BUILD HELICS with the Octave interface

-In CMake turn on the BUILD_OCTAVE_INTERFACE option
+In CMake turn on the HELICS_BUILD_OCTAVE_INTERFACE option

 a file helics.oct will be created and placed in <install>/octave directory along with the needed libraries